-Before the book club, I had asked the girls to pick out some of their favorite poems to bring to the book club.
-As each girl read their poems aloud to the rest of the book club, the other girls wrote the names of the poems on construction paper leaves and glued them to their trees.
+Earlier in the month, I had asked the girls to pick out some of their favorite poems to bring to the book club.
+As each girl read her poems aloud, the other girls wrote the name of the poem on a construction paper leaf and glued it to their trees.

 Love that Dog Food

-Available for the adventurous was Puppy Slop and Puppy Chews (hummus and pretzels).
+Available for the adventurous were Puppy Slop and Puppy Chews (hummus and pretzels).

-Of course, we had some Puppy Chow and Puppy Kibble (Chex mix recipe and Whoppers).
-And to wash all that down, we had Poetry Pop (sodas with the poem Love That Dog printed on the outside).
+To wash all the kibble down, we had Poetry Pop (sodas with the poem Love That Dog printed on the outside).

 If things got a little messy, you could always wipe your